I jumped to the band wagon and wrote some of my thoughts about the new trailer.

 Because Jo is not a feminist from the start.
 In the books when Laurie forged letters to Meg and pretended to be Mr. Brooke Jo had difficulties to identify to the pain that Meg was feeling.
 Her reactions showed much more masculine trajectory.
 She makes fun of Amy´s feminine ways as much as she makes fun of her boyish ways.
 I will be thrilled if this film adapts chapter "calls".
 Jo making fun of the aunts and putting herself above them.
 That is why Amy got to go to Europe.
 All characters have flaws and that moralistic babble that many people criticise in Little Women are the lessons that the sisters go through when they learn more about themselves and form their identity.

 Jo criticises Meg for marrying and I love that little snippet with Meg saying that her dreams are different but just as important.
 Could this foreshadow the way Jo has completely demonised the idea of marriage like she did in the books.
 Jo was afraid of falling in love and part of the demonising marriage was Jo´s own refusal and fear to let go of her childhood.
 Just like Laurie proposed to Jo so that he wouldn´t have to grow and take responsibilities of himself.
 Big part of Jo wanting to be a boy as a teen was also about showing off.
 In the terms of Jo becoming a feminist Laurie trying to force a role upon her that is traditionally more feminine breaks Jo´s idealisation of the masculine as she has come to know it.
-Both Laurie and Fritz are stepping stones in the terms of Jo´s feminist awakening and so are the lessons she learns from her sisters.
+Both Laurie and Fritz are stepping stones in the terms of Jo´s feminist awakening.

 Being a caretaker for Beth and learning lessons from her sisters make Jo appreciate the feminine labour.
 Loosing Beth is a big part of Jo´s growth because Beth saw Jo as a full-person and celebrated her unconventional ways.